ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     If this is not supported, it may be mapped to a stop and start action sequence by the RM.

+- `reload-params`

+   This should make effective any changes in instance parameters that have been marked as reloadable as described in **Resource Agent Meta-Data**.

 - `validate-all`

     This should validate the instance parameters provided.